AIMS-Project/timeseries_in_R/episodes/CleanDataCollectedFromTheField.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1: Plot the other datasets (UTC and CT) and identify outliers.
+## Exercise 1: Plot the other datasets (UTC and CT) and identify outliers.

 Fill in the blank: Using code from plotting recreate the plot and visually identify outliers.